-There is also a royalty of 5% of based on the gross value of any gold or other metals that may be commercially extracted from certain mineral concessions (the Denehurst Royalty).
-The Denehurst Royalty would not apply to any presently identified mineralized zones at Mt Todd.
+There is also a royalty of 5% based on the gross value of any gold or other metals that may be commercially extracted from certain mineral concessions (the Denehurst Royalty).
+The Denehurst Royalty would not apply to any presently identified mineral resources or mineral reserves at Mt Todd.

-Figure 3-1: General Project Location Map
+Figure 4-1: General Project Location Map